-Escaping Pleasantville: 4 Ways to Break Your Comfort Zone
+Escaping Pleasantville: 4 Easy Ways to Break Your Comfort Zone

 Thanks to two strangers, a predictably boring world become a more colourful story with a satisfying climax.
 This is the summary of Pleasantville (1998) and is a classic film reminding us to break our comfort zone.